Compare Maine car insurance and get a quick easy quote online

 Can I get temporary car insurance?

-Yes, you can.
+Yes, you can get temporary car insurance in Maine.
 However, most major insurance providers won’t be willing to provide it, and it tends to cost significantly more per month than conventional insurance would.
 If you need it for a short period, it’s a far better option than not getting insurance at all.
 To learn more about temporary car insurance, visit our guide on the subject.

 What driving laws do I need to follow in Maine?